 ...

-Toradol vs Tramadol: Key Differences Explained
+Toradol vs Tramadol: Main Differences and Uses Explained

 Toradol and tramadol fall into distinct drug categories.
 Toradol is categorized as a nonsteroidal anti-inflammatory drug (NSAID), whereas tramadol is classified as a narcotic pain reliever.